-While marketers of the past relied mostly on reaching consumers directly through print, television, and radio advertising, the digital age has brought a range of new internet-based outlets for marketing.
+A primary reason to consider a major in marketing is the diverse array of subdisciplines in the field.
+While marketers in the past relied mostly on reaching consumers directly through print, television, and radio advertising, the digital age has brought a range of new internet-based outlets for marketing.

-Search Engine Optimizations (SEO)
+Search Engine Optimization

-How it works:
+This is how it works:

 - That information is compiled in Google’s index.